PavelLoparev/connector/README.md

   # Receiver's slot.
   slot: slotReactOnSignal
   # Connection type.
 0 - "permanent".
 1 - "one time".
-  # You can ommit "type" parameter and it will be
+  # You can omit "type" parameter and it will be
   # "permanent" by default.
   type: 0